 Texas Christian University was founded in 1873 by two brothers, Addison and Randolph Clark, both ministers of the Christian Church (Disciples of Christ).
 In 1914 a generous gift from Mr and Mrs L. C. Brite, West Texas ranchers, funded Brite College of the Bible under a separate charter.
 When the charter was renewed in 1963, the name of the college was changed to Brite Divinity School.
 Since 1914, Brite has been a separate corporation with its own board, assets, and employees.
 It is affiliated with Texas Christian University.

 Today Brite Divinity School is one of the premier teaching and research institutions in the Southwest.
 In 1998 Brite began offering a Ph.D. degree in two areas: Pastoral Theology and Pastoral Counseling and Biblical Interpretation.
-In addition, Brite offers several masters degrees: Master of Theological Studies, Master of Arts in Christian Service, Master of Divinity, and Master of Theology.
+In addition, Brite offers several masters degrees: Master of Theological Studies, Master of Arts in Theology and Ministry, Master of Divinity, and Master of Theology.